 Since 1890 „Uspinjaca“ (funicular) had an indispensable role in Zagreb’s public transport as well as Sljeme’s ropeway which was included in ZET’s transport between 1963 and 2007.
 Soon, there will be a newer, more modern one after a construction break.
 Today Zagreb is among the leading European cities in relation to public transport and a lot of thought and effort is put into keeping up with industrial achievements and implementation of new technologies.

 Buses have 133 day and 4 night lines which connect the extended Zagreb area.
 The busiest bus stops are Črnomerec, Dubrava, Glavni kolodvor, Savski most and Kaptol, depending on the route you require.
 The bus pass can be bought on the bus (with the driver) but we recommend buying it in allocated spots in advance to avoid needing to buy one during rush hour.
-Keep in mind that even though the bus travels down a route it will not necessarily stop on every single bus stop on it’s way.
+Keep in mind that even though the bus travels down a route it will not necessarily stop at every single bus stop on it’s way.
 On most bus stops you can find information about bus lines that stop on it as well as the arrival time of the next bus.
 It’s important to know that a bus ticket is also valid for the tram.

-The athmosphere and charm of the city can be seen from tourist buses that cover 2 lines, the red and green line.
+The atmosphere and charm of the city can be seen from tourist buses that cover 2 lines, the red and green line.
 The red line covers the inner city, it’s 12,5 kilometers in lenght with 6 hop on-hop off stops.
-The green line covers the wider city area all the way to the Jarun lake and Bundek on one end and Maksimir park on the other, 32.5 kilometers in lenght with 7 stops along the way.
+The green line covers the wider city area all the way to the Jarun lake and Bundek on one end and Maksimir park on the other, 32.5 kilometers in length with 7 stops along the way.

 The red line departs at 12pm, 2 pm, 4 pm and 6pm.
 The green line departs at 2 pm and 4 pm.
 The starting point is in Bakaceva street, under Kaptol.

 Today’s public transport would be unimaginable without trams which have been safely driving for over a hundred years on the streets of Zagreb on almost 120 kilometers of tracks, with 15 day lines and 4 night lines which transport more than 200 million passengers a year.
 The east and west sides of the city are connected by line number 11, line number 6 will take you from the main bus station and train station in the city centre, to the main square.
-Line number 14 will take you though Novi Zagreb (New Zagreb), through the city centre, pass by the National theatre and take you to the slopes of Medvednica, a good place for hiking throughout the year and for winter sports when the snow falls.
-For planing purposes the ride duration will come in handy.
+Line number 14 will take you though Novi Zagreb (New Zagreb), through the city centre, pass by the National Theatre, and take you to the slopes of Medvednica, a good place for hiking throughout the year and for winter sports when the snow falls.
+For planning purposes, the ride duration will come in handy.
 Line number 11 will take you from the furthermost western tram stop to the furthermost eastern one in just under an hour.
-For detailed information we advise you to visit www.zet.hr where you can plan your trip and find all the important information.
+For detailed information, we advise you to visit www.zet.hr where you can plan your trip and find all the important information.

 For those arriving in Zagreb by air it’s good to know that the airport is linked directly with the city (main bus terminal) with a Bus line operated by Pleso transport (Pleso prijevoz).
-The line operates from early morning to late night and the service is offered at a resonable price.
+The line operates from early morning to late night and the service is offered at a reasonable price.
 The schedule and price list can be found on „Pleso transport“ website http://www.plesoprijevoz.hr/en where you can also make a booking in advance.